Emmages | Strategic Corporate Event Photography

 Day-of Coordination That Prevents Missed Shots

-A short on-site huddle is worth ten emails.
+A short on-site alignment is worth more than extended email threads.

 Pro Tips